pm-dev/kotlin-gremlin-ogm/README.md

         </dependency>

-#### Advantages:
+#### Features:

-- Take advantage of Kotlin's type-safety.
-Traversals return either a list, non-optional, or optional based on how you define your relationships.
+- Take full advantage of Kotlin's type-safety.
+Traversals return either a list, non-optional, or optional based on whether a relationship is defined as to-many, to-single, or to-optional, respectively.
 - Map and filter traversals using your Kotlin objects.
 - No runtime code generation.
 Other ogms use third-party libraries that generate new classes at runtime.
 - External dependencies are limited to: Kotlin's standard library, the gremlin-driver, and slf4j.